 Babies develop at different stages, so there is no right or wrong when it comes to starting table foods.
 If your baby shows signs of readiness, such as grabbing your food or getting hungry soon after finishing purees, consider giving finger foods a try!
 Your baby may be gung-ho one day and disinterested the next.
 This is normal, so don’t be concerned if there is a range of motivation day-to-day.

 If your child is struggling with finger foods, they may not be fully ready to move onto Stage 3.
 Continue with Stage 2 combination purees as an alternative.
 Many babies may find wet, squishy finger foods unappealing to pick up.
 You may consider pre-loading a utensil rather than waiting for your baby to use their fingers, to determine if they are interested in eating.
 Continue to introduce different table foods often, giving your baby the option to pick up some bites themselves.
-Don’t worry if you need to start using Stage 1 and 2 purees again when teething occurs.
+Don’t worry if you need to start using Stage 2 purees again when teething occurs.

 Stage 3 finger foods are the next step in your growing baby’s developing diet.
 Try our suggestions to make a successful transition into this fun stage, and remember to enjoy the process with your little independent eater!